pndhuy150902/SummarizationVietnamese/README.md

 # Summary of Vietnamese text with Transformers
-For this project, I will use model Mistral 7B and others technique like QLORA, DEEPSPEED and Accelerate to increase training speed and decrease the hardware I use.
+For this project, I will use model Mistral 7B and others technique like QLoRA, Deepspeed and Accelerate to increase training speed and decrease the hardware I use.
 To make it quick, I used 4xA100 80GB with AMPERE architecture and NVLINK to train this model.
 You can use only 1 GPU with 24 VRAM to train this model, and you must decrease batch size.
-And I use Peft model and Gradio for create this app as an example of text summarization
+And I use PEFT model and Gradio for create this app as an example of text summarization
 # Environment configuration:
 * Cuda: 11.8
 * Cudnn: 8.9.7
 * Python: 3.10.13
 * Pytorch: 2.1.2+cu118
 * Deepspeed: Stage 2 + Accelerate
+# Dataset
+I use dataset about Vietnamese News (VNDS), Crawled Vietnamese News (Crawled with Selenium), Vietnamese WikiHow, ViMs, VLSP 2022, Viet News Summarization (Huggingface).
+And I get 73,140 samples to train and 8,423 to test my model
 # Setup environment to run summarization app
 * To pull all this repository besides you use command `git pull` this, you should use command `git lfs pull` to get all file `LFS` in this repository
 * Run file `run_setup.sh -p` to setup environment for pip to run model and app to summarize content